NourhanSaeed707/Design-pattern/Simple-Factory.md

 - The java.NumberFormat class has **getInstance method**, which is an example of **Simple Factory**.

 # Pitfalls:
-- The criteria use by **Simple Factory** to decide which object to instantiate can get more Convoluted/Complex over time, if you find yourself in this situation that a good indicator to use **Factory Method**
+- The criteria use by **Simple Factory** to decide which object to instantiate can get more Convoluted/Complex over time, if you find yourself in this situation that a good indicator to use **Factory Method**.

+# Summary:
+- Simple Factory doesnot consider as **Design pattern** by many people and the reason for that simply a encapsulation of our object creation logic.